Are your shoulders rounding inwards in a less attractive-looking way?

-Or maybe you have noticed your arms appear smaller because your inwards rotated shoulder also rotate the arms?
+Or maybe you have noticed your chest appearing smaller because your inwards rotated shoulder overshadows it?

-If you are reading this and at least in some part can agree, then you probably suffer from one very common posture issue often called rounded shoulders.
+If you are reading this and at least in some part can agree, then you probably suffer from one very common posture issue often referred to as rounded shoulders.

 But fear not!